 If you are conducting specialist research, you may need to consult other libraries to find the resources you need.

 To find out which library has the item you need, useful catalogues to search include:

-- Copac.
-The Copac catalogue searches many of the major University, specialist and national libraries in the UK and Ireland, including the British Library.
+- Library Hub Discovery.
+The Library Hub Discovery catalogue searches many of the major academic, specialist and national libraries in the UK and Ireland, including the British Library, for book and journal holdings.
 This is useful not only for locating specific items, but for identifying other books in your research area.

 - Explore the British Library.
 A record of the majority of the books, journals and other material stocked in the British Library.
 As the British Library is the copyright library for the UK the collection is very comprehensive.

-Depending on the level you are studying or researching at, you may not have access to all the university libraries listed in the results of a search on Search25 or Copac.
+Depending on the level you are studying or researching at, you may not have access to all the university libraries listed in the results of a search on Search25 or Library Discovery Hub.
 Find out about Access to other libraries before making a visit.

 You can use any public library for reference purposes.
 You will usually only be able to set up an account and borrow books if you live, work or study in or near the borough in which the library is located.